Written by Allie Delos Santos

 Cloud service providers have more security knowledge.
 They work with clients across various industries with different compliance requirements.
 Some of the biggest clients of cloud contact centers are in strictly regulated industries and need compliance with regulations such as the General Data Protection Regulation (GDPR), Payment Card Industry (PCI), Health Insurance Portability and Accountability Act of 1996 (HIPAA), and System and Organization Controls 2 (SOC 2).

 With the strong security stances that CCaaS vendors take, their security is better than what most organizations can provide around their internal systems.
 A Gartner study showed that infrastructure as a service (IaaS) encounters 60% fewer security incidents.

 2. The Cloud Has Poor Resilience, Service Level, and Call Quality

 Some business owners believe outsourcing leads to poor customer service and work quality.
 When work is done offshore, its quality inevitably decreases.
-Moreover, cloud contact centers can’t operate at maximum capacity during bad weather conditions, like typhoons.
+Moreover, cloud contact centers like typhoons can’t operate at maximum capacity during bad weather conditions.